JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 - Make each filter work
 [[Song Key#^filters-list]]
 ## ----------Filter ends here------------
-- A user can also add notes to each saved track
 - Special field for the tab links to ultimate guitar or any other website
 - Maybe even display a little preview of the tabs on hover
 ## Delete tracks